 Login with your credential you created.
 Enter your username and Password

-In VMware Workstation pro 15, you should automatically be able to switch to the full screen mode.
-If not, follow the below steps.
+In VMware Player 16, VMware tools gets installed automatically.
+Manual steps for installing VMware tools is not required.
+You should automatically be able to switch to the full screen mode.
+Try to switch to full screen first.
+It should work, If not, follow the below steps, else ignore.

 If you don’t have internet connection, you can install VMware tools directly from the VM.
 If you have internet connection, follow the next instruction which is easier.